dotnet/dotNext/docs/index.md

-.NEXT
+.NEXT 2.x
 ====

 .NEXT (dotNext) is the family of powerful libaries aimed to improve development productivity and extend .NET API with unique features which potentially will be implemented in the next versions of C# compiler or .NET Runtime.

+> [!NOTE]
+> Use menu _Old Versions_ in navigation bar to choose documentation for previous versions of .NEXT.
+Migration guides are [here](migration/index.md).

 This chapter gives quick overview of these libraries.
 Read [articles](./features/core/index.md) for closer look at all available features.

 Prerequisites:
-* Runtime: any .NET implementation compatible with .NET Standard 2.0
+* Runtime: any .NET implementation compatible with .NET Standard 2.1
 * OS: Linux, Windows, MacOS
 * Architecture: any if supported by underlying .NET Runtime